emb417/what-is-the-matrix/README.md

 This repo has a basic implementation of the main function, whatIsTheMatrix, found in [index.js](./index.js).

-The function takes an optional parameter, an override object [(see index.js)](./index.js), then uses ES.Next object spread to set overrides (read: only works with latest chrome and firefox, see the [original implementation](#original-matrix-implementation) for support across all browsers).
+The function takes an optional parameter, an override object [(see index.js)](./index.js), then uses ES.Next object spread to set overrides (read: only works with latest chrome and firefox, see the [original implementation](#original-matrix-implementation) for support across all browsers but limited overrides).

 ## Usage Example